weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+# develop
+- Throw an error when doing an empty array restrict on WeaverQuery

 # 6.4.6
 - Do not use the id of the node as identifier in cycle detection for collecting the pending writes